geosolutions-it/MapStore2/docs/developer-guide/printing-module.md

 ### Adding to an existing MapStore

-It is also possible to build only the printing extension as a zip (to be unzipped on your deployed MapStore inside `webapps/mapstore` directory) running `mvn clean install -Pprintingbundle`
-The zip bundle will be in `printing/target/mapstore-printing.zip`.
+If you have an existing and deployed instance of MapStore and you want to add the printing module, you can build only the printing extension as a zip running `mvn clean install -Pprintingbundle`.
+The zip bundle will created in `printing/target/mapstore-printing.zip`.
+You can extract this zip file in `webapps/mapstore` directory of your java container (or copy manually the files in the same directories).

 ## Configuring the print